connormurphy798/Flexle.jl/README.md

 TL;DR—In general, Flexle is best suited to use cases where users will _repeatedly_ sample from and modify a collection of weights, as the linear-time construction of a `FlexleSampler` from such a collection is amortized by constant-time updating/addition of weights and near constant-time sampling.
-Flexle's sampling being asymptotically faster than that of standard linear-time algorithms also means that Flexle works best when working with large collections of weights, where there is a genuine performance improvement to be realized; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.
+That Flexle's sampling is asymptotically faster than that of standard linear-time algorithms also means that Flexle works best when working with large collections of weights, where there is a genuine performance improvement to be realized; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.